Art Museums & History Museums in Boulder County, Colorado

 Denver Museum of Nature & Science

 2001 Colorado Blvd., Denver, 303-370-6000; www.dmns.org.
-DMNS features outstanding permanent exhibits like “Expedition Health,” “Space Odyssey” and “Egyptian Mummies,” plus popular touring exhibits, an IMAX theater and the Gates Planetarium.
+DMNS features outstanding permanent exhibits like “Expedition Health,” “Space Odyssey” and “Egyptian Mummies,” plus popular touring exhibits, an IMAX theater (see Film section) and Gates Planetarium.

 Estes Park Museum